Ausome1/BounceCannon/README.md

 # BounceCannon
-A tool to remotely control a relay to hide where downloads are coming from.
+A tool to remotely control a relay to obfuscate where downloads are coming from.

 # Requirements:
 1. PHP